-^{5.} Estimated losses after deduction of reserves are represented by deducting reserves (specific loan loss reserves, general loan loss reserves, and partial direct write-offs) of obligors of Special Attention or below, from EL.
+^{5.} Estimated losses after deduction of reserves are represented by deducting general loan loss reserves (excluding reserves for Normal and Watch borrowers), specific loan loss reserves, and partial direct write-offs from EL.

 ^{6.} Actual losses refers to total credit-related expenses incurred during the fiscal year.
 They consist of disposal of non-performing loans, net addition to general loan loss reserves, disposal of non-performing loans in the trust accounts, and gains from recoveries of written-off claims.
 Disposal of non-performing loans refers to write-off of loans, net addition to specific loan loss reserves, net addition to special reserves for certain overseas loans, gains or losses from sale of loans, and other net additions to reserves.
 Also, actual losses by types of exposures do not include net addition to general loan loss reserves for Normal and Watch borrowers and net addition to reserves under the Burden Sharing System charged by the Credit Guarantee Corporation.
 Figures in parentheses indicate a profit due to the reversal of the reserve.

-7. Credit-related expenses for assets and subsidiaries exempt from IRB calculation are included in actual losses.
+^{7.} Credit-related expenses for assets and subsidiaries exempt from IRB calculation are included in actual losses.